 [Related: The 5 Best Boot Conditioners On the Market]

-If you’ve got a lot of tightness in the width of the boot (and you’re sure it fits right everywhere else) then a shoe stretcher is the way to go.
-It looks a bit like a cedar shoe tree, except with a crank that you can use to increase the width of the wooden foot.
-Best used in combination with a conditioner or leather softener to break in your new boots.
-You just insert it into the boot, crank it open, and leave it there for 6-8 hours.
+If you’ve got stiff leather, a shoe stretcher is the way to go.
+Shoe or boot stretchers look a bit like a cedar shoe tree, except with a crank that you can use to increase the width of the wooden foot.

 If you really can’t stand the idea of breaking in your own boots, then a cobbler can help.
 They have specialized stretching tools that can expand just the problem areas on a pair of boots, or add padding to an insole or arch.
 A quick Google search for “shoe repair near me” or “cobbler near me” will turn one up.
 Just keep in mind that you might need to leave your new boots with them for a few days.